fhildeb/lukso-node-guide/2-bios-installation/02-bios-setup.md

 ### 1.2.3 CPU Settings

-> Adjust Cooling for fanless housing
+> Adjust Cooling for fanless housing.
+Skip this step if your machine uses fans for cooling.

 1. Go to `Cooling`
 2. Set `Fan Control Mode` to `Fanless`